a-alejo/Bulk-File-Rename/README.md

 # Bulk-File-Rename
-Python program that renames multiple files at once
+Python program that renames multiple files on local directory at once